 It’s the perfect combination of chewy & sweet, slightly acidic with a salty undertone.
-But this recipe will also get into how to actually make sticky rice, as I think that’s the more complex thing here.
+But this recipe will also get into how to make sticky rice at home, as I think that’s the more complex thing here.
 I took the easy way out with my bamboo steamer, placing it on top of my pasta-boiling pot rather than inside a metal steamer, and the results turned out great with some extra cooking time.
 Just remember to use a natural steamer liner along with some cheesecloth, and always keep your hands & utensils wet when working with the rice, as it really does stick to everything!

 - 2 cups Cooked Sweet Rice

 - 13.5oz.
 Organic Heavy Coconut Cream

 - 4oz.
 Unsweetened Coconut Milk (~1/3 can, stirred evenly)